 In March 2011, the new Rebecca Magid Centre at 520 Orrong Rd, Armadale was officially opened by The Hon Mark Dreyfus and made available to Middle and Senior School students, state of the art music, media and visual communication facilities as well as a multi purpose hall with seating for 350 guests.

 In the history of The King David School we are mindful that had it not been for Isador Magid AM, founder, visionary and supporter of The King David School, the School would not be as it is today.
 Sadly, Isador passed away in November 2004.
-His vision, sage counsel, and pleasure in seeing the students will be sorely missed.
-Before his passing, Isador saw the commencement of work on the School’s new Senior School Campus, the Magid Institute, which opened in term 1, 2006.
+His vision, sage counsel, and pleasure in seeing the students is sorely missed.